Dhivyaa21/twitter-analytics-using-spark/README.md

 `addSbtPlugin("com.eed3si9n" % "sbt-assembly" % "0.14.6")`

-The above plugin will have a assembly task to create the fat jar.
+The above plugin will add an assembly task to create the fat jar.

 To run this app, use the following command